 • "Package Characteristics" on page 389

 C.1 Package Characteristics

 Tsi148's package characteristics are summarized in the following table.
-Figure 50 illustrates the Bottom and Side views of the Tsi148 package.
-Figure 51 presents the Top view of the device.
+Figure 50 illustrates the bottom and side views of the Tsi148 package.
+Figure 51 presents the top and side views of the device.